1975 spring offensive: Saigon and Mekong Delta

 The inauguration of Minh served as a signal to South Vietnamese officers who "would make no compromise with the communists", and were responsible for the torture and imprisonment of many VC agents and their sympathizers.
 They began to pack up and try to find a way out of the country.
 The aerial evacuation of U.S. personnel and civilians had commenced on 1 April from Tan Son Nhut.
+It was during this evacuation that U.S. Marine Corps Lance Corporal Darwin Judge and Corporal Charles McMahon, Jr., who were manning a checkpoint at the base's main gate, were killed during a rocket attack.
+They were the last American servicemen killed in Vietnam.
 At 10:51 on 29 April Operation Frequent Wind, the U.S. helicopter evacuation of military and embassy personnel, U.S. civilians, and South Vietnamese citizens thought to be at risk of communist reprisal, was implemented as the city descended into pandemonium.
+By the end of the evacuation, more than 40 ships of the U.S. Seventh Fleet had collected 1,373 Americans and 5,595 Vietnamese from U.S. helicopters and some 60,000 from boats and aircraft.
+Total evacuees included 57,507 removed by air and 73,000 by sea.

 On 28 April PAVN forces fought their way into the outskirts of the city.
 At the Newport Bridge (Cầu Tân Cảng), about 3 mi from the city center, ARVN soldiers battled with PAVN troops attempting to control the span, cutting the city's last overland connection to the south and gaining immediate access to downtown Saigon.
-Later that afternoon, as President Minh finished his acceptance speech, a formation of four A-37s, captured from RVNAF, bombed Tan Son Nhut Air Base.
+Later that afternoon, as President Minh finished his acceptance speech, a formation of four A-37s, captured from VNAF, bombed Tan Son Nhut Air Base.
 As Biên Hòa was falling, General Toan fled to Saigon, informing the government that most of the top ARVN leadership resigned themselves to defeat.

 Despite the increased disintegration of the ARVN, the PAVN faced heavy resistance, even counterattack attempts to push them out.
 The outskirts and downtown of the city become battlefields, where PAVN/VC fought against a rag-tag formation of ARVN soldiers who made their way into Saigon, but couldn't be evacuated.
 These men, betrayed by their commanders, either stripped off their uniforms and hid, or made suicidal assault at the enemy, hoping for a quick death.
 Those units tasked with capturing key structures found themselves at the receiving end of a more disciplined force commanded by officers denied their evacuation.
 These men would take advantage of the equipment left over by their escaped comrades and set a perimeter around the city.
 However, despite all efforts, a loose combination of troops either wanting to flee or wanting to kill as many communists as possible before their deaths, mostly leaderless and cut off from supplies, could not hope to stand against a disciplined army with artillery and armored support.